jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 ## That's it

-That was some tips and recommendations, should you want to go for a multiplayer game at a game jam.
+That was some tips, tools and examples, should you want to go for a multiplayer game at a game jam.

 It is also possible to use the same tech for something that is not game, a cooperative experiment for example.